McDonald's Fired CEO Is Getting Millions, Putting Spotlight On Pay Gap

 Former McDonald's CEO Stephen Easterbrook is getting an exit package of almost $42 million after his relationship with an employee was found to violate company policy.
 The size of his compensation puts a new focus on the widening gap between the pay at the top and the bottom of the corporate ladder.

-According to an analysis by executive compensation experts Equilar, Easterbrook's exit package totals $41.8 million, which includes six months of severance pay, shares he can cash out in the future and other equity.
-And that sum is in addition to $23.8 million in stock options that Easterbrook can exercise now.
+According to an analysis by executive-compensation experts at Equilar, Easterbrook's exit package totals $41.8 million, which includes six months of severance pay, shares he can cash out in the future and other equity.
+And that amount is in addition to $23.8 million in stock options that Easterbrook can exercise now.

 "Wow, he is walking away with a lot of money," says Cornell Law School professor Stewart Schwab, an expert on employment law.
 "And it comes out as part of the story of just, wow, [the] 1% gets a lot more money than the rest of the workers in this economy."

 It's relatively unusual for a CEO to receive a severance package after being fired.
-But McDonald's board of directors determined his firing to not be for cause — a threshold that varies by company.
+But the board of directors at McDonald's determined his firing to not be for cause — a threshold that varies by company.
 And litigation in a protracted dispute can be tricky and expensive.

-Writing to employees earlier this week, Easterbrook said: "I engaged in a recent consensual relationship with an employee, which violated McDonald's policy.
+Writing to employees this week, Easterbrook said: "I engaged in a recent consensual relationship with an employee, which violated McDonald's policy.
 This was a mistake."
-No further details were disclosed, but McDonald's current policy prohibits employees who "have a direct or indirect reporting relationship" from dating or having a sexual relationship.
+No further details were disclosed, but McDonald's current policy prohibits employees who "have a direct or indirect reporting relationship" with one another from dating or having a sexual relationship.

-McDonald's did not respond to NPR's inquiries, including about median salary in the U.S.
+McDonald's did not respond to NPR's inquiries, including those about median salary in the United States.

 "A big story of the income inequality and explanation for it is that top executives, and in particular the CEO, does have the exploding pay compared to the rank and file," Schwab says.
 "And this is an example of that."